geshu18/app/Getting-Started-with-Application-Insights-for-ASP.NET-Core.md

 - Add Application Insights instrumentation code to the `startup.cs`
 - Add Application Insights JavaScript instrumentation to the `_ViewImports.cshtml`, `_Layout.cshtml`

-If you prefer, you can use Visual Studio to perform the first three steps, but you still need to [make some additions manually](#manual).
+If you prefer, you can use Visual Studio to perform the first three steps by using the "Add Application Insights" menu command on your web project.
+But you still need to [make some additions manually](#manual).

 ## Create an Application Insights resource